Reconnecting After Almost 30 Years

 A wealth of good honest input.

-But no 2 ppl are same.
+But no two people are the same.

-With a colon as yours being idle 30 yrs..if you are and have been in good health, then I'd say you're in better shape than most of us.
-Likely a success story...well..better than me I mean..
+With a colon as yours being idle for 30 years, if you are and have been in good health, then I'd say you're in better shape than most of us.
+Likely a success story, well, better than me I mean.

 IBD can manifest itself as some very odd symptoms.

-One I am going through is gout...arthritis. swelling of finger joints.
+One I am going through is gout, arthritis, swelling of finger joints.

 Some would think not.
-But I do.yes..they are..
+But I do.
+Yes, they are.

 If you have no other conditions and a clean bill of health, that is very encouraging to opt for reversal.

-I'm thinking this decision you make is your " change" for the better.
+I'm thinking this decision you make is your "change" for the better.

 RiverS